Alice's Adventures in Wonderland: Plot

-Noticing a door on a tree, Alice passes through and finds herself back in the room from the beginning of her journey.
-She takes the key and uses it to open the door to the garden, which turns out to be the croquet court of the Queen of Hearts, whose guard consists of living playing cards.
+Noticing a door in a tree, Alice passes through and finds herself back in the room from the beginning of her journey.
+She takes the key and opens the door to the garden, which turns out to be the croquet court of the Queen of Hearts, whose guard consists of living playing cards.
 Alice participates in a croquet game, in which hedgehogs are used as balls, flamingos are used as mallets, and soldiers act as hoops.
-The Queen is short-tempered and constantly orders beheadings.
-When the Cheshire Cat appears as only a head, the Queen orders his beheading, only to be told that such an act is impossible.
-Because the cat belongs to the Duchess, Alice prompts the Queen to release the Duchess from prison to resolve the matter.
-When the Duchess ruminates on finding morals in everything around her, the Queen dismisses her on the threat of execution.
+The Queen is short-tempered, constantly ordering beheadings.
+When the Cheshire Cat's lone head appears, the Queen orders its beheading, an act which appears impossible in the absence of a body from which to sever it.
+Alice prompts the Queen to release the Duchess, now in prison.

-Alice then meets a Gryphon and a Mock Turtle, who dance to the Lobster Quadrille while Alice recites (rather incorrectly) a poem.
-The Mock Turtle sings them "Beautiful Soup", during which the Gryphon drags Alice away for a trial, in which the Knave of Hearts stands accused of stealing the Queen's tarts.
+Alice meets a Gryphon and a Mock Turtle, who dance to the Lobster Quadrille while Alice recites (rather incorrectly) a poem.
+The Mock Turtle sings "Beautiful Soup", during which the Gryphon drags Alice away for a trial, in which the Knave of Hearts stands accused of stealing the Queen's tarts.
 The trial is conducted by the King of Hearts, and the jury is composed of animals that Alice previously met.
 Alice gradually grows in size and confidence, allowing herself increasingly frequent remarks on the irrationality of the proceedings.
-The Queen eventually commands Alice's beheading, but Alice scoffs that the Queen's guard is only a pack of cards.
-Although Alice holds her own for a time, the guards soon gang up and start to swarm all over her.
-Alice's sister wakes her up from a dream, brushing what turns out to be leaves from Alice's face.
-Alice leaves her sister on the bank to imagine all the curious happenings for herself.
+The Queen eventually commands Alice's beheading, but Alice scoffs that her guard is only a pack of playing cards.
+The cards rise up into the air and come swarming down upon her.

+Alice wakes from her dream to find her sister brushing leaves from her face.
+Alice tells her about her adventures, then runs in for her tea, leaving her sister on the bank to imagine all the curious happenings for herself.